 It’s been suggested gathers watch the deceased’s favorite film, play their favorite games, or a share a meal of their favorite foods.

-We also had a lively discussion over on our forum.
+We also had a lively discussion over in our online community.
 But, for our purposes here, let’s break it down into the following broad guidelines.

 - Look at the weather

 - Take note of the deceased’ personal style, as well as that of their friends

 What’s the Weather?

 Weather is a major factor in dressing for any event, and this is certainly the case here.

 In the fall and winter, and in a more formal celebration of life, we’d suggest a tweed jacket, some flannel trousers, and leather derby shoes.
 You may consider layering with a merino wool or cashmere sweater in navy, burgundy, or bottle green.